usdigitalresponse/univaf/README.md

 Get CVS to API running by Friday.

-This project is broken up into two major chunks:
+This project is broken up into three major chunks:

 1. **`server`** is a small API server that wraps a Postgres DB.
 Various scrapers and API clients can `POST` appointment data to it, and end consumers can `GET` data from it.

 2. **`loader`** is a set of scrapers and API clients than discover information about vaccine provider locations and appointment availability, then send it to the server.
 They can be run on a schedule, in a loop, or whatever works best.
 We hope to eventually add more here over time.

+3. **`ui`** is a demo frontend to display the data.
+It’s not especially fancy, and is meant more as a display of what can be done or a starter for states/community groups to build their own site.

 ## Developing Locally